walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 # delete directory
 rm –r folder_to_remove

-# rename directory (without -r flag)
+# rename directory (does not require -r flag)
 mv old_folder new_folder
 ```

 ## Interacting with Files and Chaining Commands Together - Slightly Less Basic
 ### Interacting with Text Files
-Now that we know how to move files around, we also want to do sth useful with them.
+Now that we know how to move files around, we also want to do something useful with them.

-There are four main options to access the content of a text file.
+There are four main options to access the contents of a text file.
 I recommend just trying them out to see what they do and how they behave differently.
 ```
 # prints whole file to screen
 cat mytextfile